lnvglr/character-diversion/character-diversion.md

 In my proposals to this thesis, I explored the sociological impact of typographic hierarchies between the Hebrew and Arabic script in Israeli public space on the one hand and new potential character relationships between the Hebrew and Latin script.
 Both topics have controversial potential.
 Both also orbit around multiscript typography, what their differences bring and in which ways we can bring them together.

 It was only consequential to work in my thesis on enabling *typographic* discourse.
-As

 ### People with Opinions

-### An Adequate Platform
+### Adequate Platforms

 The platfrom needs to be suitable